johnandrea/ngsq2gedcom/README.md

 ## Data Assumptions
 - parent name rows begin with "number period space"
 - child name rows begin with "optional-plus number spave roman-numeral-birth-order optional-period space"
+- the surname (SURN) will be the last word part of each name.
+Might not always be correct.

 ## Notes on variants:
 - the document in hand has "b.
 DATE" after a person's name